 What are unsettled funds?

-The proceeds created by selling a security are considered unsettled funds from the time you place a trade order until the completion of the settlement period (more on settlement periods momentarily).
+The proceeds created by selling a security are considered unsettled funds (a.k.a. unsettled cash) from the time you place a trade order until the completion of the settlement period (more on settlement periods momentarily).
 Because stocks have a two-business-day settlement period, proceeds generated by selling stock in a cash account are considered unsettled for the two-day period following the trade date, since the sale is not technically completed.

 What is a settlement period?